 The time periods used to calculate your length of time in the UK to meet the criteria above cannot include any periods of imprisonment in the UK.

-You can find the “private life” application form and guidance notes on the government website here.
+You can find the link to the online “private life” application form and guidance notes on the government website here.

 There is a fee for the application: £1033 for a single person for a standard application online or by post.
 The fee increases by £1033 for each dependent applying with you.